jSherz/jsj-blog/_posts/2018-04-14-private-static-docs.markdown

 Our next step is to create a CloudFront origin access identity.
-This can be assigned to a CloudFront distribution and then used in an S3 bucket policy to allow CloudFront to serve the bucket's files even though they're private.
+This can be assigned to a CloudFront distribution and then used in an S3 bucket policy to allow CloudFront to serve the bucket&rsquo;s files even though they&rsquo;re private.

 ```bash
 aws cloudfront create-cloud-front-origin-access-identity \